pingcap/docs/faq/high-availability-faq.md

 ---
 title: High Availability FAQ
-summary: Introduce the most frequently asked questions relating to high availability.
+summary: Introduce the FAQs relating to high availability.
 category: FAQ
 ---

 # High Availability FAQ

-This document introduces the most frequently asked questions relating to high availability.
+This document introduces the FAQS relating to high availability.

 ## How is TiDB strongly consistent?